Ramon Berloso: "Crossbow Killer" murders

 Berloso began to solicit prostitutes and escorts in early 2010.
 He first contacted 28-year-old Ilenia Vecchiato, a part-time beautician based in Bologna who also offered sexual services, sometime in early March.
 After picking her up, he drove to a villa owned by an elderly couple he had previously worked for and offered to have sex there, as it was currently uninhabited.
 When they got there, however, Berloso instead hit Vecchiato on the head with an iron bar and then shot her in the head with a crossbow dart.
-After stealing €10,000, her mobile phone and credit card, Berloso buried her body on a riverbank near Tapogliano.
+After stealing (equivalent to about at the time and $ currently), her mobile phone and credit card, Berloso buried her body on a riverbank near Tapogliano.
 Vecchiato's parents reported her missing on 10 March, but local police were unable to locate her at the time.

-On 5 May, Berloso arranged a meeting with 24-year-old Diana Alexiu, a high-class escort from Constanța, Romania, who had recently relocated to Desenzano del Garda after an incident with a previous client.
+On 5May, Berloso arranged a meeting with 24-year-old Diana Alexiu, a high-class escort from Constanța, Romania, who had recently relocated to Desenzano del Garda after an incident with a previous client.
 After picking her up from a toll booth at the motorway, he drove in the direction of the villa, but along the way, Alexiu became suspicious and tried to stall for time.
 When this failed, she threw herself out of the moving car, but was injured and unable to escape.
 Berloso caught up with her, took out the crossbow from the trunk of the car and shot her once in the stomach.
 According to his later confessions, he watched as Alexiu begged him to drive her to the hospital, supposedly almost convincing him in the end, but she succumbed to her injuries before that could happen.
 He then transported the body to the riverbank and buried it next to Vecchiato's, before abandoning the car he was using at a train station in Cervignano del Friuli.